pdarche/carbon/docs/carbon.md

   The IPCC estimates, for example, that such a level of warming would lead to (among many other things): extinction of up to or exceeding 40% of the worlds plant and animal species, widespread coral mortality, significant shifts in species' range, hundreds of millions of people exposed to increased water stress, a doubling in frequency of the strongest Atlantic cyclones, loss of about 30% of global coastal wetland, millions exposed to coastal flooding, significant increase in insect-born diseases due to expanded ranges, widespread crop failure, a 50% increase in extreme drought in the US and Souther Asia, a 20% rise in the likelihood of potentially lethal daytime tmperatures in the United States and China, as well as the risk of significant future increases in temperature due to the release of hundreds of gigatons of carbon and carbon equivalents currently stored in permafrost throughout Siberia and the poles [CITATION].

-## Target Emissions and Warming
+## Part 2: Target Emissions and Warming
 ### What goal should be set for warming and carbon emissions?

-If the overwhelming consensus is that 3.6 degrees is an intollerable level of warming, what's what level can we tolerate?
-In December 2015, representatives from 196 countries met in Paris for the UN Conference on Climate Change to answer that question and offer commitments to the emissions reductions necessary to achieve cap warming at that level.
+If the overwhelming consensus is that 3.6 degrees is an intollerable level of warming, what level can we tolerate?
+In December 2015, representatives from 196 countries met in Paris for the UN Conference on Climate Change to get consensus on that question and offer commitments to the emissions reductions necessary to cap warming at that level (with reasonable confidence).
 The agreement ultimately included a goal of keeping warming "well below" 2 degrees C inluded a target of 1.5 degrees of warming by 2100 with a 50% chance of success [TODO: CITATION], requiring reducing emissions to zero net increase in carbon by 2050.

 The scientific community, however, already had an answer to that question: 1.5 degrees C above pre-industrial temperature.
 Above 1.5 degrees  climate impacts, like heat extremes, crop yield reductions in torpical regions, subtropical water scarcity, widespread bleaching of coral reefs, and sea-rise of up to 1 meter go from being "somewhat likely" to being "very likely".
 "The additional 0.5 ◦C increase in global-mean temperature marks the difference between events at the upper limit of present-day natural variability and a new climate regime, particularly in tropical regions."